 Sync iPhone over Wi-Fi following 2 workarounds we demonstrated below.
 You will not only learn how to sync an iOS device with iTunes but also how to do this completely iTunes-free.

-Seems like in 21st century we simply don’t have enough patience to plug-in an iPhone into a computer.
-These couple of seconds when you’re looking for a cord and then plug the device in can take, well, forever.
+Seems like in the 21st century we simply don’t have enough patience to plug-in an iPhone into a computer.

 First – your iOS device and computer are connected to the same Wi-Fi network